julianarhee/retinotopy-mapper/readme.md

 Yes, it's a bit convoluted

-Setting up the mapper on a new computer or with a new monitor:
+Setting up the mapper on a new computer or with a new monitor (MAC):

 ```
 pip install -r requirements.txt